MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 1. Use your browser to open the end point to test your app.

-Your project is now compatible with Azure Develper CLI and can be used as a template!
+Your project is now compatible with Azure Developer CLI and can be used as a template!

 > [!NOTE]
 > * You can run `azd up` to perform both `azd provision` and `azd deploy` in a single step.